China–Iran relations: Military

 China is believed to have helped Iran militarily in the following areas: conducting training of high-level officials on advanced systems, providing technical support, supplying specialty steel for missile construction, providing control technology for missile development, and building a missile factory and test range.
 It is rumored that China is responsible for aiding in the development of advanced conventional weapons, including surface-to-air missiles, combat aircraft, radar systems, and fast-attack missile vessels.

 It was not until the 1990s that the relationship between China and Iran came under close scrutiny by the United States.
 From this scrutiny, it became known that China was using North Korea to traffic arms during the Iran-Iraq war to avoid antagonizing the West, but later cut out the middle man.
 In the years of 1984–1986, about $1–2 billion worth of arms sales occurred.
 And then in 1986, Iran obtained Chinese-made anti-ship surface-to-surface missiles that posed a threat to Persian Gulf shipping.
 In possessing these missiles, Iran is able to control the Strait of Hormuz and all of the naval trade to and from the Gulf countries.

 In later inquiries, it was discovered that China sold Iran precursor and dual-use chemicals and the technology and equipment needed to use them.
 In 1996, the Washington Post reported that China was supplying chemical weapons plants in Iran that were destined for the Army.
 Arms exports began to steadily decline in the 1990s yet China engaged in $400 million worth of arms transfer agreements with Iran.
 Sales increased to $600 million from 1997 to 2000.
 On average, it is estimated that China has made $171 million per year in arms exports to Iran since 1982.
 China discontinued entering new arms export agreements with Iran in 2005.

 China and Iran held their first joint naval drill in 2017.
 These exercises focused on anti-piracy and search-and-rescue operations.

 After coming to office in 2021, Iranian President Ebrahim Raisi pursued a "look east" policy to deepen ties with China and Russia.
 Tehran joined the Shanghai Cooperation Organisation in September 2021.
 In January 2022, Iran, China, and Russia held their third joint naval drills in the northern Indian Ocean.
 The three countries started joint naval drills in 2019 in the Indian Ocean and the Sea of Oman area.
 The purpose of this drill is to strengthen security and its foundations in the region, and to expand multilateral cooperation between the three countries to jointly support world peace, maritime security, and create a maritime community with a common future.

-Iran has begun importing air defense systems from China, as reported by Middle East Eye.
-The report indicates that Iran has started receiving its initial air defense systems from China to enhance its air defenses following the conclusion of conflicts with Israel and the United States.
+Iran began importing air defense systems from China, as reported by Middle East Eye.
+The report indicates that Iran started receiving initial air defense systems from China to enhance its air defenses following the conclusion of the June 2025 conflict (the Twelve-Day War) with Israel and the United States.